Tuttotorna/OMNIABASE/README.md

 ## Scope

-Omniabase applies wherever a phenomenon can be rendered into multiple workable codings, encodings, projections, or descriptive views.
+OMNIABASE applies wherever a phenomenon can be rendered into multiple workable codings, encodings, projections, or descriptive views.

 This may include: